-Priority 5 - Indigenous community
+Priority 5 - Indigenous community and Closing the Gap

-Reflecting the large and enduring disadvantage of the Indigenous population, it will also be a particular focus for Priorities 1, 2 and 4.
+Reflecting the large and enduring challenges of the Indigenous population, it will also be a particular focus for Priorities 1, 2 and 4.

 The Sydney South West Employment Region is characterised by Indigenous unemployment disproportionately higher than the NSW and national unemployment rates.
 Indigenous unemployment has been exacerbated by the impact of the COVID-19 pandemic.